Introduction | Cantatas | Other Vocal | Non-Vocal | Performers | General Topics | Articles | Books | Movies

 As a test of accuracy on the conductor's part in reading the score [not that accuaracy is the only thing that is important in a performance, but it is to me an indicator of a respectful attitude toward Bach's intentions that comes from examining the score carefully and making certain that his indications are observed carefully,] I have chosen measure 82 (for those of you without the score, you can spot this by listening carefully to the word, "ist," at the end of the phrase, "wo er Israel Schutz nicht ist."
 On this last word, which begins in measure 80, two measures earlier than the point in question, the cantus firmus (soprano and corno (horn)) has a whole note tied to another whole note (81), which in turn is tied to a final quarter note in measure 82 the first note in that measure (on the normally accented beat of that measure.)
 While the cantus firmus is holding this note, the other voices repeat "wo er Israel Schutz nicht ist" on eighth notes, and their final note at the beginning of 82 is an eighth note, not a quarter as in the cantus firmus.
 You should be able to hear the sopranos and horn continue singing their quarter note longer than the other voices which have only an eighth note.

-Interpretations vary, as they should if we want to understand how Bach tried to make the words cto life musically.
+Interpretations vary, as they should if we want to understand how Bach trito make the words come to life musically.
 I perceive a range between one extreme that is almost legato despite the dotted rhythms and the other which exaggerates the rhythms and punctuates the musical line with heavy accents in order to realistically portray the 'raging of the enemy.'
 The former reminds me more of Dürer's "Ritter, Tod, und Teufel," emphasizing more the staunch resoluteness of a Christian in the face of these enemies, while the latter is more of a realistic opera production where the sound effects are created by the chorus and ensemble, and not back stage where you would normally expect them to be.

 Another place to listen for is the remarkable unison (octaves) on the word, 'hält' ('hold'.)
 Is everyone singing in tune?